phizeroth/wiki-js-phiz/iot/home-automation/smartthings-button.md

 - sensor.button_battery_level
 - sensor.temperature

-> The button functionality itself does *not* show up in HassOS as a device or entity.
+> The button functionality itself does *not* show up in HassOS as a device or entity.{.is-info}
-{.is-info}

-Go to Developer Tools > Events, subscribe and listen to `deconz_event` and press the button to get the id:
+In order to capture the button as a trigger, first go to Developer Tools > Events, subscribe and listen to `deconz_event` and press the button to get the `id`:

 ```json
 {